rrrnld/earth-observation-for-journalism/README.md

 Note that working with this kind of data is resource intensive.
 These notebooks download or create roughly 50GB of data, most of which is occupied by compressed GeoTIFF files.
-They have been executed and tested on a virtual server with 4 CPU cores at 2.6 GHz each and 32 GB of RAM.
+They have been executed and tested on a virtual server with 4 CPU cores with a clock speed of 2.6 GHz each and 32 GB of RAM.

+There are notebooks cells with `%%time` or `%%timeit` magic commands.
+There ouput contains infromation about execution time on the system described above.

 ## Building the Jupyter Book